Compact retractions and Schauder decompositions in Banach spaces: Introduction

-The question above is closely related to the problem whether every separable Banach space is (Lipschitz) approximable (for definitions, see the next section).
-Indeed, the existence of a Lipschitz retractable compact easily implies that the space is Lipschitz approximable.

 Our first result (Theorem \ref{theoFDDcompact}) is that a Banach space $X$ with an FDD admits a GCCR.
 Moreover, if $X$ has a monotone FDD, then it has a $(5+\epsilon)$-GCCR, for every $\epsilon>0$.
 If $X$ has a monotone Schauder basis, then it has a $(1+\epsilon)$-GCCR, for every $\epsilon>0$.
-Our GCCR is roughly speaking a diamond shaped set (more precisely, a linear image of the unit ball of $\ell_1$), and the retraction mapping is somehow aligned with the canonical projections but it is certainly not the nearest point map.
-This is in sharp contrast with the easy construction of a box-shaped GCCR in Banach spaces with an uncoditional Schauder basis (as noted in \cite{GO14}).
+Our GCCR is roughly speaking a diamond shaped set, and the retraction mapping is somehow aligned with the canonical projections but it is certainly not the nearest point map.

 The compact sets used in our arguments are in some sense small.
 Later on, for the purposes of proving results going in the opposite direction, we proceed by formally defining the quantitative concept of a small set, which is intuitively a generating compact subset of $X$ that is contained in sufficiently small neighbourhoods of its finite dimensional sections.
 The smallness condition restricts the asymptotic behaviour of the compact set, in a certain sense, but otherwise it leaves a complete freedom as regards its possible shape.
-It is curious that both our positive results and the reverse results described below lead to small compacts of roughly the same size.
+It is curious that our results in both directions lead to small compacts of roughly the same size.

+Our second, and perhaps the main result of the note (Theorem \ref{theosmall}), is that if a Banach space admits a small Lipschitz retract (in particular, a small GCCR) then it has the $\pi$-property.
+Note that a Banach space with the metric $\pi$-property has an FDD \cite{JW70}, see also \cite{Cas01} Thm.
+6.4, and it is still open if the $\pi$-property implies metric $\pi$-property (and hence FDD) under an equivalent renorming.
+So our previous results combined together are possibly a characterization of the existence of an FDD property for the Banach space $X$ in terms of the existence of Lipschitz retractions onto small GCCR.
+In the case of dual spaces the characterization holds true, thanks to Theorem 1.3 in \cite{Joh2}.